murilogustineli/murilogustineli/README.md

-## Hi everyone!
-Welcome to Murilo Gustineli's GitHub page!
+## Hi there!
+Welcome to my GitHub page!

 - 👋 Hi, I’m @murilogustineli
 - 🤖 I’m passionate about applying AI and Machine Learning for good!
 I'm also passionate about Computational Science and Algorithms.